Sound Roots

 “It is interesting to contemplate a tangled bank, clothed with many plants of many kinds…” Charles Darwin.
 In: Darwin, C., Padel, R., 2009.
 The Origin of Species and the Voyage of the Beagle, Reprint edition. ed.
 Vintage Classics. p.
 913

-This two-part public event explores the sounds of human and botanical interactions along the River Crane, West London.
-It is led by artists Nick Ferguson and Kate Carr and brought to you in collaboration with Richmond Art and Ideas Festival and Crane Valley Partnership.
+Sound Roots is a two-part event exploring the sounds of human and botanical interactions along the River Crane, West London.
+It is convened by artists Nick Ferguson and Kate Carr and brought to you in collaboration with Richmond Art and Ideas Festival and Crane Valley Partnership.

-Part one explores the soundscape of human interaction with riverbank plants along the River Crane.
+Part I, The River Crane Sound Walk explores the soundscape of human interaction with riverbank plants along the River Crane.
 We will take notes, make recordings and photos and have conversations.
 We’ll be asking: What can sound contribute to our understandings of human/plant relations?

 Duration: 1hr 30mins.
-Maximum participants: 12.
-Booking essential via the Richmond Art and Ideas Festival website
+Open to all.
+Booking essential via this link or the Richmond Art and Ideas Festival website.

 Kate Carr’s practice explores the encounters, textures and technologies entangled with field recording using movement, objects and experimental recording techniques.
 She creates intimate, delicate and hybrid sound worlds which centre the interactions and collectivity which generate soundscapes. https://www.gleamingsilverribbon.com/